 That’s the big one.
+Why do you post what you post?
 Why do you follow the accounts that you follow?
 Are they friends you want to keep in touch with?
 Are they strangers who offer inspiration?
 Do they make you laugh, think, feel?
 Or have you not really put too much thought into at all?

 I ran a poll on my Instagram stories this week, in an effort to better understand my audience.
 If I’m going to be online, I want to add value to their lives and create content they want to consume.
 However, I realized that most people don’t really know what content they want to consume.
 They just consume it, mindlessly scrolling out of boredom.